netlify/build/examples/example-two/README.md

 ## Plugins

-Plugins are POJOs (plain old javascript objects) with methods that match the various lifecycle events.
+Plugins are POJOs (plain old JavaScript objects) with methods that match the various lifecycle events.

 ```js
 function exampleNetlifyPlugin(config) {